 Your kitchen floor must be clean and free of all contaminants, like adhesives or grease, etc. The floor does not need to be smooth.
 In fact, if you can create a surface that feels like 80-grit sandpaper you’ll be setting yourself up for success.

 Lastly, we don’t want to discourage you from doing this type of work yourself because we know nothing about you.
-However, these kinds of products are recommended for professional use only.
+However, these kinds of products are typically for professional use only.
 That said, don’t be afraid to call on a professional contractor to help with your project.
 Please contact us if you need help finding a reputable professional in your area.